Profile information Member settings

 • insurance

-As with special category personal data above, an APD is not needed where data is being disclosed (or prepared to be disclosed) to the relevant authorities for the associated conditions of preventing or detecting unlawful acts and anti-doping in sport.
+As with special category personal data above, an APD is not needed where data is being disclosed to (or prepared for disclosure to) the relevant authorities for the associated conditions of preventing or detecting unlawful acts and anti-doping in sport.
 However, for all other processing activities relating to these associated conditions, an APD must be in place.

-Where an organisation processes special category or criminal offence data for various different purposes, they don’t generally need separate APDs for each processing activity or condition for processing.
-Instead, they can use one APD to cover their processing, provided that they provide the data subject with sufficient information to understand how the organisation is processing the data in question and how long they will keep the data for.
+Where an organisation processes special category or criminal offence data for multiple different purposes, they don’t generally need separate APDs for each processing activity or condition for processing.
+Instead, they can use one APD to cover their processing, provided they provide the data subjects (ie the individuals the data relates to) with sufficient information to understand how the organisation is processing the data in question and for how long they will keep the data.

-An APD should be kept by the organisation for the duration of the processing and until 6 months after the processing has stopped.
-During this time, the organisation should keep the APD under review, to ensure that it continues to remain relevant and so that the organisation continues to have a lawful basis for processing.
+An APD should be kept by the organisation for the duration of the processing and for 6 months after the processing has stopped.
+During this time, the organisation should keep the APD under review to ensure that it remains relevant and so that the organisation continues to have a lawful basis for processing.

 While an APD does not need to be published and made available to the public, doing so is considered good practice.
-If the ICO asks for a copy of an organisation's APD, this must be provided free of charge.
+If the Information Commissioner’s Office (ICO) asks for a copy of an organisation's APD, this must be provided free of charge.

-Where an APD is completed, the organisation will also need to include further details in its general documentation of processing activities.
-For more information, read the ICO’s guidance.
+When an APD is completed, the organisation also needs to include further details in its general documentation of processing activities.
+For more information, read the ICO’s guidance on documentation.

 Where relevant, organisations will specifically need to set out: